cschmittiey/psern-scanner-tidbits/README.md

 ## sdrplay-mqtt-rdio-eastside-config-example.json
 this is my trunk-recorder config that I use to scan PSERN's eastside site using my SDRPlay RSP2.
 I also use the rdio plugin and taclane's wonderful mqtt status plugin.

+## stateops.csv

+this file is a trunk-recorder channel file for the statewide mutual aid "STATEOPS" channels.